siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-17-cybersecurity-phases-for-intrusion-a-guide-for-white-hat-hackers.md

 ---

 In today’s increasingly connected world, cybersecurity is paramount.
 Every organization, no matter its size or industry, is vulnerable to cyber threats, making security a top priority.
 White hat hackers, often referred to as ethical hackers, play a crucial role in identifying vulnerabilities before malicious hackers (black hats) exploit them.
 A key aspect of this is understanding the phases of intrusion, a structured approach that allows white hat hackers to simulate potential attacks, identify weaknesses, and reinforce the defense mechanisms of a network.
-This blog post outlines the cybersecurity phases for intrusion, highlighting how white hat hackers work within these frameworks to improve organizational security.
+This article outlines the cybersecurity phases for intrusion, highlighting how white hat hackers work within these frameworks to improve organizational security.